 The Bronze Door Society, an affinity group of The Mariners’ Museum and Park, graciously supported a project that would fund an intern to assess La Isabel’s condition so we can understand what kind of treatment it’ll need.
 Check out their website here.

 I’m acting as that Bronze Door Society Conservation Intern and so I want to spend some time telling you all about this project as it progresses.
 I’ll be posting several times about this, so be on the lookout for future blogs!

 La Isabel is a Jábega boat, a traditional fishing trawler from Málaga, Spain.
-She was built in 1925 and came to The Mariners’ Museum and Park in 1933 not long after the Museum opened.
-She shares a rich history both at the Museum as one of our original small craft accessions and as part of the Jabegote culture, a tradition specific to Malaga filled with unique customs, songs, and linguistics (González, 2018: 4).
-She truly is an incredible vessel!
+It was built in 1925 and came to The Mariners’ Museum and Park in 1933 not long after the Museum opened.
+The vessel shares a rich history both at the Museum as one of our original small craft accessions and as part of the Jabegote culture, a tradition specific to Malaga filled with unique customs, songs, and linguistics (González, 2018: 4).
+It truly is an incredible vessel!